 Anthony has always valued what Habitat does for the community and has participated in Habitat builds since college.
 In his spare time, Anthony enjoys traveling, off-roading, camping, hunting, and spending time with his wife and kids.

-Ashley Copeland, Board Secretary
+Ashley Bailey, Board Secretary

 Ashley Copeland is a communications professional with more than 10 years of experience leading communications, media relations, and marketing strategies for various industries at the community, regional, and system levels.
 She works as the Enterprise Communications Director for Clinical Health Network for Transformation.